George Washington – The father of the United States

-The future president was born in 1732, the first of his parents’ six children.
+The first president was born in 1732, the first of his parents’ six children.
 He came from a wealthy family, who amassed a fortune from growing tobacco and buying and selling land.

 Colonial Military Career

 Washington led his men in many battles.
-On one occasion, he came so close enough to death that bullets pierced his clothing, while more than one of his horses was shot beneath him.
+On one occasion, he came close to death when bullets pierced his clothing, while his horse was shot beneath him.

 Early Political Career